 I generally recommend a 1:3 ratio of nuts to water, so 3 cups of water for every 1 cup of nuts.
 This always achieves a smooth and creamy milk that doesn’t feel watered down but also isn’t too heavy like cream.

-This will also give you about 1 liter of milk once all is said and done.
+This ratio will give you about 1 liter of milk once all is said and done.
 In general, you can use 2-4 cups of water for every 1 cup of nuts, depending on how thick/creamy you like it.
+3 is a good happy medium!

 You don’t need to have a nut milk bag or cheese cloth to make this recipe!
 Most recipes for homemade dairy free milk will suggest straining through a nut milk bag, but with this recipe, it’s really not necessary.